-I have found a graph and also a website that converts a frequency into notation which will enable me to sing the notation in relation to the brain frequency.
+The graph below and also a website that converts a frequency into notation which will enable me to sing/play the notation in relation to the brain frequency.
 An example is High Beta is 14-30Hz = A0.

 I have created an octaginal graph in photoshop, I created Central point then axes, and placed it over brain wave activity in premier photoshop to use as a monitor for the brainwave activity as markers for the notation please see video below:

 I used this graph and the footage in video editor window within cubase.

 Here is the home set up I used for the first part of the composition.
 It was important that I used a full size piano which has made it much easier in converting the notes, especially when you’re having to play A0 and B6.
 I played the piano in real time whilst watching the brain activity footage.

 I did a lot of research into 5.1 before I began recording tracks, the safest route for me was to record all the tracks separately and mix them down as separate wav files so they would then be in mono, I would later transfer the wav files into a new track and mix down in 5.1

 I have two screens which made it easier when creating tracks and having to watch the video in real time:

 I created sound files for each brain frequency.
 I was unaware of how all the various notes would fit with each other but I was very surprised to find that the notes were harmonic and complimented one another.
 The composition needed a baseline so I assigned Delta wave: note A0, Theta: note A1, and Low Alpha E2 as base synth sounds, which gave the composition a body and platform.

 The graph below gives the notation, brain frequency and location of tracks in 5.1 sound mix: